 • Help manage various social media channels for the OCO.

 • Amplify key messages via social media, attract qualified followers, drive engagement and increase participation in events and campaigns.
-You will stay on top of industry trends, company or customer stories, and breaking news to seize opportunities to strategically inject OCO into timely news articles and social discussions.
+You will stay on top of orchestra and audience stories and trends, and breaking news, to seize opportunities to strategically inject OCO into news articles and social discussions.

 • Establish, monitor, analyze and communicate PR/social media targets and results.
-You have impeccable writing skills and a learned understanding of engaging and interacting with different social media communities.
+You have great writing skills and an understanding of how to engage and interact with different social media communities.

-• Understand social metrics and are able to identify the ‘so what?’ behind them as you’ll be reporting on insights development and some measure the success of our campaigns.
+• Understand social metrics and be able to identify the ‘so what?’ behind them as you’ll be reporting on insights development and measure the success of our campaigns.

 What can you expect to do?

-• be highly familiar with the tone of the patron and be able to represent across social channels accordingly
+• be familiar with the needs of our audience and be able to use social channels accordingly

 • bring value based upon your experience and interests within the Arts social and advertising space